oyinetare/ticketflow/README.md

 ```

 - Lost tickets when payments fail
-- Multiple users can buy the same ticket
+- Multiple users can buy the same ticket, double booking
 - No Transaction Boundaries as each operation is independent, allowing partial failures
 - Phantom Tickets because tickets can be created even when inventory is exhausted
 - Database locks cause timeouts